 - 1. Delayed evacuation in an emergency situation - 2.
-Animal aggression towards persons or other animals - 3.
+Animal aggression or boisterous behaviour towards persons or other animals - 3.
 Potential allergy and zoonotic issues - 4.
 Distress in persons who suffer from zoophobia - 5.
 Slips and falls caused by animals - 6.
 Animal excreta in working and welfare environments - 7.
 Damage to University property